Nazi Party Long Service Award: Twenty-five year award

 The twenty-five year service medal was the first class award.
 It was of the same design as the 2nd class award, but gold plate replaced the silver plate with white enamel on the arms of the four-pointed cross and for the center section inside of the oak leaf wreath.
 The reverse side inscription was white enamel with gold lettering.
 The ribbon was 30mm and in red with the edge stripes being white and having a small gold centre stripe.
 This grade was on occasion awarded posthumously.

 When one of these awards were given to a man, it was worn on the left breast pocket medal bar.
 Women recipients wore the award as a neck order or a brooch medal suspended from a 15mm ribbon.
 On the small ribbon bar the ribbon had a small national eagle within a wreath on the proper colour of the specific class.
 All three classes of this award were allowed to be worn at the same time.

-The Schutzstaffel (SS) and German Police had a similar service award.
+The Schutzstaffel (SS), German Police and military had similar service awards.
 The SS Long Service Award was given in grades of four years, eight years, twelve years, and twenty-five years.
 The Police Long Service Award was given in grades of eight, eighteen, twenty-five, and forty years (never awarded).
 The award of the German armed forces, known as the Wehrmacht Long Service Award, was issued for four years (fourth class), twelve years (third class), 18 years (second class), 25 years (first class), and 40 years (1939 special class).